TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

   \frac{\partial u}{\partial t} + \frac{\partial u}{\partial x} = 0
 $$

-Here, $y$ variable is again time.
+Here, $y$ variable is again time $t$.
 An initial condition is necessary.
 The problem is well posed in both direction of time.
 Boundary conditions of the Dirichlet type are imposed at boundaries with ingoing characteristics.